mjbetti/wgs-processing-pipeline/README.md

 * ```tabix```
 * ```bcftools```

-Assuming Anaconda is already installed, all of the dependencies can be installed using the following command:
+Assuming Anaconda is already installed, installation of dependencies can be achieved with the following command:
 ```conda env create -f wgs_pipeline_env.yml```

 ### Downloading reference files